DTC-United/ollama-with-open-webui/README.md

-# Ollama mit Open-Webui
+# Ollama with Open-WebUI

 # Depencies:

 - Python 3.11 / pipx
 - pip
-- scoop
+- scoop/homebrew/apt/etc.

-# Install Ollama:
+# Ollama:

 Visit [Ollama](https://ollama.com/) and download the file, fitting your OS (If its down, load the file from this repo).